cslu-nlp/ldamatch_verb_example/README.md

 The verbs.tsv file contains all the verbs from elp_words_merged.csv and english_irregulars.csv, sorted alphabetically.
-The verb_pronunciations.tsv contains the same verbs together with their pronunciations (separated by a tab character) created by https://tophonetics.com/
+The verb_pronunciations_1.tsv contains the same verbs together with their pronunciations (separated by a tab character) created by https://tophonetics.com/
 Missing ones were taken from https://www.lexico.com/en/definition/abolish